-Name of Organization Submitting
+Name of Organization Submitting Application

-Application

 Contact Information

 Contact person

 • Address

-Phone number
+• Phone number

 • Email

-- Billeti

-C44 IF4

 Contact Information of Grant

 Administrator (if different from above)

 Contact person

 • Address

-Phone number
+• Phone number

-Thone number

 • Email

-• Ellian

 Project Name

 Project Description (max.
 500 words)

-Troject Description (max.
-500 words)

-Rationale for Project (max 250 words) Outline why this project should be funded, i.e. what will this project contribute to improving storm water management in Greenville?
+Rationale for Project (max 250 words) • Outline why this project should be funded, i.e. what will this project contribute to improving storm water management in Greenville?
 Public-Private Partnerships (max.
-250 words) • Describe the partnership(s) and how they will contribute to the project Partners or Groups Involved (max.
+250 words) Describe the partnership(s) and how they will contribute to the project Describe the paralelising(s) and now dieg will contribute to the project Partners or Groups Involved (max.
 250 words) • Describe the group(s) and how they will be involved in the project

 Risks and Responses

 • List any possible risks that may hinder

 the successful implementation of the

 project and note how these risks may be

 overcome

 For example:

 Risk: resistance from school group to take on

 new project.

 Response: hold two informational meetings to

 present project; generate one page overview for

+atudanta ta talva hama ta nananta

 students to take home to parents.

+Implementation Timeling

 Implementation Timeline

 • List key dates

 Benchmarks (max.
-500 words) Describe how the effect/impact of the project will be measured Beserve now the effect impact of the project will be incustred
+500 words)Describe how the effect/impact of the project will be measured

 Post-project

-Detail any anticipated work that will
+• Detail any anticipated work that will

 need to be done once the grant is

 completed e.g. if a wetland is put in

 place, what will be needed to keep this

 functioning over the next 5 years.

 Signature of organization Authorized

 Representative

+representative

 Date